-SUBMISSION OF THE THESIS
+5. SUBMISSION OF THE THESIS

-- 75. Before printing the Thesis, make certain that: - a.
-The Table of Contents and Lists of Tables and Figures correctly list the exact headings, titles, and page numbers in the body of the Thesis; - b.
-All text and graphics are highly legible when printed, including coloured illustrations and photographs (figures are clear and with proper colours and fonts that can be distinguished); - c.
-All pages are numbered and in proper sequence, and formatted with the margins, headers, footers, paragraph indentations, etc. as defined in this guide. - 76.
-Print out the copies of the Thesis for submission on a laser or other high-quality printer.
-The Thesis must be printed two-sided (printed on both sides of the paper) on A4 (210×297 mm) format white paper sheets ($80g/m^2$). - 77.
-You must first give a clean copy of the finished Thesis to your supervisor(s).
+- 75.Before printing the Thesis, make certain that: - ⇒ The Table of Contents and Lists of Tables and Figures correctly list the exact headings, titles, and page numbers in the body of the Thesis; - $\Rightarrow$ All text and graphics are highly legible when printed, including coloured illustrations and photographs (figures are clear and with proper colours and fonts that can be distinguished); - ⇒ All pages are numbered and in proper sequence, and formatted with the margins, headers, footers, paragraph indentations, etc. as defined in this guide. - 76.Print out the copies of the Thesis for submission on a laser or other high-quality printer.
+The Thesis must be printed two-sided (printed on both sides of the paper) on A4 ( $210 \times 297$ mm) format white paper sheets (80g/m2). - 77.You must first give a clean copy of the finished Thesis to your supervisor(s).
 After your supervisor has read and approved the Thesis, it is your responsibility to submit the final copies, signed by you and your supervisor on the first page, to the RTU and VGTU in due time. - 78.
 The Thesis summary in your native language and in English must be submitted together with the Thesis.
 The summary consists of one page (maximum 250 words), Times New Roman style, font style Regular, font size 12pt. - 79.
-The Thesis is submitted bound in hard covers, in spiral binding and in electronic (.pdf) version.
+The Thesis is submitted to the committee bound in hard covers, in spiral binding and in electronic (.pdf) version.
+Electronic version is submitted on the defence day.
 The number of copies submitted to RTU and VGTU are the following: